 Formal education was introduced by early missionaries in both Papua and New Guinea.
-Commenting on education prior to World War II, John Kadiba says, "What little education the Colonial Administration achieved was through the mission agencies, which were solely responsible for educational work until 1941" (Kadiba 1989:279).
+Commenting on education prior to World War II, John Kadiba says: "What little education the Colonial Administration achieved was through the mission agencies, which were solely responsible for educational work until 1941" (Kadiba 1989:279).
 The government has since gradually taken on the responsibility of providing educational facilities.
 However, it was not until 1985 that government school enrolments were higher than those in the mission schools (Fergie 1993:15).
-At present the two work in partnership, and mission agency schools provide services in primary, secondary and tertiary education, including two churchrun universities.
+At present the two work in partnership and mission agency schools provide services in primary, secondary and tertiary education, including two major church-run universities.
+Church agencies staff comprise 48.7 per cent of the teaching service at the level of primary education.

-In the year 2000 the number and percentage of church agency schools within the 7,000 schools in the country was as follows: Elementary 1,312 schools (47 per cent); Primary 1,664 schools (53 per cent), Secondary 50 schools (30 per cent); Vocational 57 schools (41 per cent), Technical colleges 2 (25 per cent); Teacher education institutions 6 (67 per cent).
+In the year 2003 the number and percentage of church agency schools within the 7,758 schools in the country was as follows: Elementary 2,115 schools (50 per cent); Primary 1,701 schools (53 per cent), Secondary 47 schools (28 per cent); Vocational 56 schools (43 per cent); Teacher education institutions 6 (75 per cent).
 There are also church-run schools for the disabled.
-Within the church agency itself, the Catholic agency in the year 2000 provided 54 per cent of the staff for primary schools.
-The contribution of staff to the church agency at primary level from other denominations is as follows: Lutheran 15.3 per cent; Evangelical Alliance 11.7 per cent; United Church 10.4 per cent; Anglican 5 per cent; Seventh-day Adventist 3 per cent.
-(Education Statistics of Papua New Guinea 2002, charts 16 and 27).
+Within the church agency itself the contribution of staff to the church agency at primary level is as follows: Catholic 52.1 per cent; Lutheran 17.8 per cent; Evangelical Alliance 11.6 per cent; United Church 11.7 per cent; Anglican 5.5 per cent; Seventh-day Adventist 1.2 per cent.
+(Education Statistics of Papua New Guinea 2003, charts 2,3,16 and 27.)

-The education development budget amounts to about K100 million each year (about 2 per cent of GNP), funded mostly by donors outside of PNG, the largest share coming from AusAID.
+The education development budget amounts to about K100 million each year (approximately 2 per cent of GNP), funded mostly by donors outside of PNG, the largest share coming from AusAID.
 In 1996 PNG began the phased introduction of a new education system across all provinces, 2004 being the target date for completion.
 The intention of the reform was to have an education system which would better promote integral human development and at the same time preserve and improve standards of education throughout the nation.

 The reformed system also aims to adequately prepare school leavers to return to their communities where there should be traditional work and opportunities for community-based employment.
 This applies to approximately 85 per cent of the population.
 The major source of employment for these citizens will be their own subsistence and small-scale, community-based commercial enterprises.
 Education should prepare them and their parents for this reality.
-Only 15 per cent of the population find paid employment in the government, business, and service industries.
+Only 15 per cent of the population find paid employment in the government, business and service industries.
 Their education will have provided them with the academic and technical skills to allow them to partake in tertiary education.

-The structure provides for nine years of basic education (three years elementary and six years primary), and four years of secondary education.
+The structure provides for nine years of basic education (three years elementary and six years primary) and four years of secondary education.
 Grades 9 and 10 (lower secondary) have parallel provision for vocational education.
 Technical training for employment is located in technical colleges.
 Tertiary education includes universities and a range of colleges, including teacher education institutions and technical colleges.
 Also, open learning is provided through the College of Distance Education and other distance education providers.

-Through the education reform there is now recognition of PNG vernacular languages as media of instruction for elementary education, with bilingual provision to grade 5.
+Through the éducation reform there is now recognition of PNG vernacular languages as media of instruction for elementary education, with bilingual provision to Grade 5.
 Unfortunately orthographies and other important linguistic tools are available for only a small proportion of these languages.
 In 2004 there were 410,000 children in elementary schools, 48 per cent of the students being girls.